Mokuji/mokuji-component-wizard/README.md

 tx.cms-wizard
 =============

-Tuxion CMS component that adds a wizard module.
+Mokuji component that adds a wizard module.